FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-13-bedrock-rp.md

 ## Introduction

-Resource packs in Minecraft can significantly enhance the visual and auditory experience of the game.
-For server owners, offering custom resource packs can create a unique environment for players.
-This guide will walk you through the steps to upload and apply a resource pack to your Bedrock Minecraft server, ensuring all players can enjoy the customized experience you’ve designed.
-Whether you're adding custom textures, sounds, or user interfaces, follow these instructions to seamlessly integrate your resource pack with your Bedrock server.
+Adding a resource pack to your Minecraft server can greatly enrich player experience, maintain server aesthetics, and unlock unique gameplay features not available in vanilla Minecraft.
+This guide will demonstrate how to require a resource pack for joining your server.

 ## Acquiring the resource packs